Airports in Glasgow

 The airport has a few entertainments and amenities despite its small size, including the GameGrid (a gaming arcade) and a number of duty-free shops and restaurants.

-The airport is located eight miles (13km) west of Glasgow, off junction 28 of the M8 motorway.
+The airport is located eight miles (13km) west of Glasgow.

 Getting to the city